 Figure 1: Google Chrome HTTPS Usage

 Digital certificates are essential to engendering trust between two otherwise anonymous parties.
 Certificates are used by our web browsers to ensure that the site we intended to visit really is the one we’ve actually arrived at.
-In addition to web server certificates, the wide spread use of smart cards and the explosion of IoT devices means that certificates are increasingly being used to provide a strong notion of user and device identity.
+In addition to web server certificates, the widespread use of smart cards and the explosion of IoT devices means that certificates are increasingly being used to provide a strong notion of the user and device identity.

-In order to use certificates for trust and authentication there are two important security guarantees that they must provide before we accept them.
+In order to use certificates for trust and authentication, there are two important security guarantees that they must provide before we accept them.

 First and foremost, has the certificate been created by someone that we trust?
 Does it come signed by a mutually trusted certificate authority?
-Do the start and expiry dates appear to be valid?
+Does the start and expiry dates appear to be valid?
 Does it match the name of the person or organization providing the certificate to us?
 Is all of this information consistent with the signed hash of the certificate so that we can be sure it hasn’t been tampered with?

 In addition to checking the validity, however, it’s also crucial to check whether that certificate has been revoked.
-If a user leaves an organisation, or changes roles, we must revoke the certificate to prevent it from being used in the future.
+If a user leaves an organization, or changes roles, we must revoke the certificate to prevent it from being used in the future.
 There may have been a vulnerability discovered in our smart cards, so we may need to revoke possibly thousands of cards at a time.
 In the worst-case scenario, it’s possible that our certificate authority (the third party entrusted to create certificates on our behalf) was compromised and attackers have created valid looking certificates which can be used in anything from phishing to malware campaigns.